 The Black mamba lives in the savannas and rocky hills of southern and eastern Africa.
-It's fragmented range includes many african countries like Democratic Republic of the Congo, Sudan, Ethiopia, Eritrea, Somalia, Kenya, Uganda, Tanzania, Burundi, Rwanda, Angola, Mozambique, Swaziland, Malawi, Zambia, Zimbabwe, Botswana, Namibia and South Africa.
+Its fragmented range includes many African countries like the Democratic Republic of the Congo, Sudan, Ethiopia, Eritrea, Somalia, Kenya, Uganda, Tanzania, Burundi, Rwanda, Angola, Mozambique, Swaziland, Malawi, Zambia, Zimbabwe, Botswana, Namibia and South Africa.

 They can be found as high up as 5,900 ft (1800 m) but they usually live in lower altitudes up to 3,300 ft (1000m).
 They commonly spend nights hiding in holes, disused burrows or deep among fallen trees or rocks.
 The black mamba isn't considered an arboreal snake, but they are sometimes found up in bushes and small trees.

 The black mamba is commonly placed among the most venomous snakes in the world lists.
 It packs a venom 3 times more toxic than that of the Cape Cobra, over 5 times that of the King cobra (Ophiophagus hannah) and a staggering 40 times more toxic as the Gaboon viper (Bitis gabonica).

 For these reasons, the Black Mamba is considered by many experts the world’s deadliest snake together with the Coastal Taipan.
 These snakes are also known as by other names like the Southern brown mamba, Black-mouthed mamba or Swart mamba.

 They are also among the fastest snakes in the world and can slither at speeds of up to 12.5 mph (20 km/h), but it will use its speed not to hunt but to escape threats.
 Their average lifespan in the wild is about 11 years.